If you are a prospective partner, please contact Eli Fox, Outreach Coordinator.

 After a competitive application process, participants embark on a 10 to 24-day summer wilderness course in the High Sierra.
 After the course, each scholar will have a 6-month follow-up survey or phone call to discuss the course experience and how the skills and experiences have transferred home.

 Current partners of Outward Bound California may nominate highly motivated youth from their schools or organizations to become a Pinnacle Scholar.
 Youth are then required to fill out an application form.
-Applications for 2022 will be available early next year.
+Applications for 2022 are open now!

-If you're a current partner of OBCA and would like to learn more, contact Eli, Outreach Coordinator, at [email protected].
+If you're a current partner of OBCA and would like to learn more, contact Eli Fox, Outreach & Alumni Manager, at [email protected].

 The Outward Bound Pinnacle Scholarship program is guided by a single principle: every person should be given the opportunity to experience adventure and challenge, develop character and compassion, and learn social and environmental responsibility, regardless of ability to pay.
 It is Outward Bound California's vision to open access to safe, transformational outdoor experiences and green spaces to students from economically vulnerable communities and communities of color or other non-dominant identities.